 How would you envisage using the kit?

-The RSN will select schools based on the commitment of the teacher to this project, geography linked to the training locations for half the kits, catchment area of the school with priority for schools in more disadvantaged areas.
+The RSN will select schools based on the commitment of the teacher to the project.
+We particularly encourage schools in more disadvantaged areas to apply.

 Thank you to the Worshipful Company of Girdlers and suppliers who have supported this project.